Christmas Lights Across Canada

 Capital cities throughout the country are brought together by the annual celebration of Christmas Lights Across Canada.

-In Canada’s Capital, the winter landscape glows with hundreds of thousands of multicoloured lights during the holiday season.
+In Canada’s Capital Region, the winter landscape glows with hundreds of thousands of multicoloured lights during the holiday season.
 The festivities begin with an illumination ceremony in early December and continue until early January.
 Throughout Christmas Lights Across Canada, the lights in Ottawa–Gatineau glow each evening from 4:30 p.m. to 2 a.m.

 About Christmas Lights Across Canada

 The Christmas Lights program was launched in 1985 to brighten the Ottawa winter.
 At first, the lights were only on Parliament Hill, but over the years the program expanded.
 Now, Ottawa and Gatineau glow each winter with Christmas lights at many sites along Confederation Boulevard.